What is Coaching

 To provide you with the most flexibility possible, we have designed a modular course that can be taken on-site or online.
 In Modules I-IV of The Art & Science of Coaching, you learn the fundamental tools, skills and approaches that empower you to deliver excellent coaching.
 Practice makes perfect; that’s why we encourage you to start coaching as soon as you have finished Module I.

 Coaches never stop learning; it’s a commitment we make to ourselves, and our clients.
 That being said, we need an acknowledgement that we have reached a certain level of skill and professionalism.
 For coaches, that level is ICF Certification.
-In Module V we help you refine and master your coaching skills to not only reach ICF Certification standards, but to exceed them.
+In Erickson's certified coach training programs, we help you refine and master your coaching skills to not only reach ICF Certification standards, but to exceed them.